Dustyroom/flat-kit-doc/index.md

 - _Depth Offset_ moves the outline inwards or outwards an object.
 - _Camera Distance Impact_ **(this parameter is available in Universal RP only)** makes outlines that are further from camera appear thinner than outlines closer to the camera.

-Remember, in addition to this shader Flat Kit has also a global _Outline_ Image Effect applied per scene (in URP) and per camera (in Built-In RP).
+Remember, in addition to this shader Flat Kit has also a global _Outline Image Effect_ applied per Forward Renderer (in URP) and per camera (in Built-In RP).
 In the [Outline Image Effect](index.md#42-outline-image-effect) chapter in this manual you can find some useful specific and general info.

 ![‘Stylized Surface with Outline’ shader](FlatKit_Manual_Images/stylized_surface_with_outline_interface.png)